throneteki/throneteki/README.md

 If you have docker installed & use VS Code, you can utilize [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) for development.

-Clone the repository, open in VS Code, [install the Dev Containers extension](vscode:extension/ms-vscode-remote.remote-containers) and click the "Remote Status" icon in the bottom left.
+Open the repository in VS Code, [install the Dev Containers extension](vscode:extension/ms-vscode-remote.remote-containers) and click the "Remote Status" icon in the bottom left.
 Choosing to **Reopen in Container** will initialise & open your dev container, and you should be able to jump straight into debugging after initialisation completes.

 If you need to re-compile your container (eg. after an update involving dev-containers), simply choose **Rebuild Container** on the Remote Status menu whilst in your dev-container.